rogerbinns/apsw/doc/async.rst

     "aiosqlite uvloop", "65,536", 0.521, 0.509, 0.066, 0.442

-The results show that what is used only matters if you are doing very large numbers of calls with very small row batch sizes.
+The results show that what is used only matters if you are doing very large numbers of calls because of very small row batch sizes.
+APSW has to allocate space for results, so increasing the prefetch size results in more memory consumption and more CPU time to allocate it.

 apsw.aio module
 ---------------